u1i/bambleweeny/README.md

 `docker run -d -p 8080:8080 u1ih/bambleweeny`

 This gives you a single, stateful and self-contained instance.
 Good enough for demos and tests.

+Want to run it on a Raspberry Pi?

+`docker run -d -p 8080:8080 u1ih/bambleweeny:arm-0.24`

 ### Deploy as a topology on Docker or Kubernetes